linkdd/letlang/www/content/_index.md

 {{< columns >}}
 {{< column class="is-half" >}}
 {{< markdown >}}
-Using a `do {}` block and one or more `effect` clause, the caller can handle the side effect.
+Using a `do {}` block and one or more `intercept` clause, the caller can handle the side effect.

-An `effect` clause uses pattern matching to select which effect to handle.
+An `intercept` clause uses pattern matching to select which effect to handle.

-The last expression of an `effect` clause will be used as return value of the `perform` keyword.
+The last expression of an `intercept` clause will be used as return value of the `perform` keyword.

 > **NB:** Types are also checked at runtime to ensure type safety.